halpdesk/parseit/readme.md

 > Note: It will return "No data loaded", because data must be loaded with --fetch-fresh or with --load-pickle command line arguments.

 **To fetch reddit data again, run:**
-`python main.py --fetch-fresh --save--pickle --subreddits=science,todayilearned,dataisbeautiful --number-of-submissions=100`
+`python main.py --fetch-fresh --save-pickle --subreddits science todayilearned dataisbeautiful --submissions 100`
 > This command will create a new pickle file in the current directory called _comments.p_.

 **To use earlier fetched reddit data:**